fanjindong/pycached/docs/decorators.rst

 Decorators
 ==========

-pycached comes with a couple of decorators for caching results from asynchronous functions.
-Do not use the decorator in synchronous functions, it may lead to unexpected behavior.
+pycached comes with a couple of decorators for caching results from functions.
+Do not use the decorator in asynchronous functions, it may lead to unexpected behavior.

 ..  _cached: